Hydroelectricity in Ukraine: General characteristics

+On Tashlyk Pumped-Storage Power Plant, a units 3-6 is under construction.

+In 2018 construction started on the second part of the Kakhovka Hydroelectric Power Plant, the Kakhovka-2 Hydroelectric Power Plant (250 MW).

 Development plans

 The draft action plan for the implementation of the Energy Strategy of Ukraine for the period until 2050, published on the website of the Ministry of Energy on December 11, 2024, plans to study the possibility of building new hydroelectric power plants (HPP) and pumped storage power stations (PSPS):